explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 - Pipeline defined in model's `meta.json` in order
 - Built-in components need binary data to make predictions

-Notes: All models you can load into spaCy include several files and a meta JSON.
+Notes: All models you can load into spaCy include several files and a `meta.json`.

 The meta defines things like the language and pipeline.
 This tells spaCy which components to instantiate.